 A couple of years down the line, it’s hard not to look at Catharsis without mixed feelings.
-A 75-minute emotional exorcism, veering wildly across genre boundaries, it bears the hallmarks of a songwriter opening his soul, but also the patchiness of a band on the brink, with guitarist Phil Demmel and drummer Dave McClain leaving shortly after, in the wake of claims it had become a ‘Robb Flynn solo project.’
+A 75-minute emotional exorcism, veering wildly across genre boundaries, it bears the hallmarks of a songwriter opening his soul, but also the patchiness of a band on the brink, with guitarist Phil Demmel and drummer Dave McClain leaving shortly after, in the wake of claims it had become a ‘Robb solo project’.
 There are moments of glorious righteousness and defiance here, from the ‘Fuck the world!’ battlecry that opens proceedings on Volatile to the anti-bigotry sentiment that runs throughout.
-There is also a greater emotional dexterity, with Flynn dropping his trademark bullishness to allow melancholia, vulnerability and faint hope to shine through.
+There is also a greater emotional dexterity, with Robb dropping his trademark bullishness to allow melancholia, vulnerability and faint hope to shine through.
 But too often there is a sense of stylistic misguidedness.
 Here’s hoping it’s a first draft stepping stone to something more spectacularly coherent.

 7. Bloodstone & Diamonds (2014)

-It’s easy to see what Machine Head were hoping to accomplish with their eight album, keeping hold of some of the more progressive flourishes of its two direct predecessors while also harking back to the harder hitting groove and thrash aesthetics of their past.
+It’s easy to see what Machine Head were hoping to accomplish with their eighth album, keeping hold of some of the more progressive flourishes of its two direct predecessors while also harking back to the harder hitting groove and thrash aesthetics of their past.
 In many senses, it succeeds, and on re-examination there is real imagination and creativity in some of the songwriting choices, with the likes of the seven-minute epic Now We Die and spine tingling Ghosts Will Haunt My Bones finding the Oakland quartet close to the top of their game.
-Held up against the records that came before, however, it simply wasn’t as game changing or memorable, and the relative disinterest from (admittedly spoiled) fans likely precipitated the fallout they’re still working through today.
+Held up against the records that came before, however, it simply wasn’t as game-changing or memorable, and the relative disinterest from (admittedly spoiled) fans likely precipitated the fallout they’re still working through today.